-And this creativity can start by adding a couple of icons from an icon font such as Webdings and Wingdings.
+And this creativity can start by adding a couple of icons from an icon font such as Webdings and Wingdings or even emoji.
 Especially Webdings has many icons suitable for basically any occasion or holiday.

 To easily view which icons are available, you can use Character Map.
-To start the Character Map application, simply type “Character Map” in the search field of the Start Menu in Windows Vista or Windows 7 or open it (also in Windows XP) via;
+To start the Character Map application, simply type “Character Map” in the search field of the Start Menu (Windows 7) or by simply starting to type after opening the Start Menu (Windows 8 and Windows 10).

-You can also find it in your App list in the following way:
+You can also find it in the Application list of the Start Menu under “Windows Accessories”.

 To insert an icon into your OOF, set your font in your OOF message to the correct font and press the Select button in the Character Map.
 You’ll now see which character you need to type to get that icon or simply use the Copy button and paste it into your OOF message.